peastman/sso/README.md

   - Marcato articulations use the mod wheel to set the overall volume and velocity to control the strength of the initial attack.
   - Short articulations use velocity to set the volume.

+In both control systems, MIDI control channel 21 controls the amount of vibrato in string instruments.

 Here are definitions of the most common articulations.